JhovannaOjeda/BigData/README.md

 A decision tree classifies data items by asking a series of questions about the features associated with the items.
 Each question is contained in a node and each internal node points to a child node for each possible answer to its question.
 The questions thus form a hierarchy, coded as a tree.
 In the simplest form, we ask yes or no questions, and each internal node has a "yes" child and a "no" child.
 An element is classified into a class by following the path from the top node, the root, to a childless node, a leaf, based on the answers that apply to the element under consideration.
 An element is assigned to the class that has been associated with the arriving leaf.

 #### Logistic Regression
+Linear regression provides a powerful device for organizing data analysis.
+Researchers focus on explaining the dependent variable as a function of multiple independent variables.
+Everything goes well if all the conclusions are known but in this model it is possible that some are lost if the dependent variable has only 2 or 3 categories of result.
+The goal of the linear regression model is to predict a dependent variable from 1 or more predictors.

 #### Multilayer Perceptron
+The multilayer perceptron consists of multiple layers of nodes or neurons interconnected through well-defined connections; there is the lowest layer which is the input layer, followed by a series of hidden layers and finally the top layer which is the output layer.
+There is no interaction between layers while all neurons are connected to the adjacent layer; weight measures in degree of correlation in activity between layers.

 ## Implementation